orsonteodoro/gcf2/README.md

 ### Requirements

-* All source based packages require a rebuild if linking to CFIed libraries.
+* All source based packages may require a rebuild if linking to CFIed libraries.
-* All binary based packages require LD_PRELOAD described in the troubleshooting section below.
 * Pre-downloaded all packages with `emerge -f @world` in case networking packages break with CFI.
 * A Rescue CD/USB -- During bootstrapping, the network related packages and all